 Female Losing Hair

 Scarring alopecia hair loss is due to scarring of the scalp area.
-The condition occurs in African-American women and due to persistent tight braiding of hair, or inflammation of hair follicles and subsequent scarring.
-A hairstyle that pulls the hair and roots as in wearing tight pigtails and the use of tight hair rollers can cause hair loss.
+The condition occurs in African-American women due to persistent tight braiding of hair, or inflammation of hair follicles and subsequent scarring.
+A hairstyle that pulls the hair and roots, as in wearing tight pigtails and tight hair rollers, can cause hair loss.